About This Recipe:

 This is a recipe referenced in the Cake Central Magazine article on cake mixes.

 4 tablespoons (2 ounces) vegetable shortening or unsalted butter

 2 large eggs plus 4 yolks (or 3 eggs plus 2 yolks)

 scant 1 ¼ cups (6 ounces) bleached all-purpose flour

 1 teaspoon salt

 1 tablespoon vanilla extract

 Heat oven to 350 F. Grease and flour two 8-inch round cake pans.
 Beat sugar, shortening and vegetable oil on medium-high speed of mixer for 3 minutes.
-Add eggs one at a time and then beat for 30 seconds.
-Mix in melted chocolate and beat for 1 minute until well blended.
+Add eggs and yolks one at a time and then beat for 1 minute until well emulsified.
 Sprinkle dry ingredients over the sugar mixture in mixing bowl and mix for about 20 seconds until the ingredients are distributed.
-Gradually add the milk and vanilla and blend for about 30 seconds until it forms a uniform batter.
+Gradually add the water and vanilla and blend for about 30 seconds until it forms a uniform batter.
 Pour into pans and bake at 350 F for 25 to 30 minutes or until a toothpick just comes out clean.
-Cool in pans for 10 minutes; turn out onto a cooling rack and cool completely before frosting, or wrap in plastic wrap until needed.
+Cool in pans for 10 minutes; turn out onto a cooling rack and cool completely before frosting or wrap in plastic wrap until needed.